IdzhansKhairi/Java_Programming/JavaScript_Language/README.md

 ```

 ### 25. JavaScript - Scope and Environment
-- Very important as aske in many interviews.
+- Very important as asked in many interviews.
-- **Scope:** The part of the program where a variable or a funtion is visible/accessible.
+- **Scope:** The part of the program where a variable or a function is visible/accessible.
-- **Variable:** Outside all the functions and locks are available throghout the code.
-This are called _Global Variables_.
+- **Variable:** Outside all the functions and locks are available throughout the code.
+These are called _Global Variables_.
 - Consider the code below:
 ```javascript
 var num1 = 10; //num1 is a Global Variable